Yolande Donlan

-Yolande Donlan (June 2, 1920 – December 30, 2014) was an American-British actress who worked extensively in the United Kingdom.
+Yolande Donlan (June 2, 1920 – December 30, 2014) was an American-born British-based actress who worked extensively in the United Kingdom.

 Early life and career

-The daughter of James Donlan, a character actor in Hollywood films of the 1930s, it is speculated by some that she had uncredited roles in films such as Pennies From Heaven (1936) and Love Finds Andy Hardy (1938), but this has not been confirmed.
+Donlan was the Jersey City, New Jersey-born daughter of James Donlan, a character actor and singer Teresa Donlan (née Mollot).

 Her early credited roles include Frenchy, the maid in the horror film The Devil Bat (1940), with Bela Lugosi, and other small roles often as similar French-accented maid characters.
 She played Carole Landis' maid in Turnabout (also 1940) and one of Red Skelton's concubines in DuBarry Was a Lady (1942).

 Donlan was a success as Billie Dawn in a touring production of Born Yesterday by Garson Kanin.
 It was the start of bigger things for Donlan.
 Laurence Olivier flew to Boston to confirm the opinion of American reviewers and chose Donlan to star in his production of the play to be staged in London's West End.
 The production opened at the Garrick Theatre in January 1947 and was very well received.
 Donlan was initially denied a work permit to star in the lead in Peter Pan due to complaints from Equity, the actor's union, who felt that a British star should have the lead.

 Later life and career

 After her run in Peter Pan ended, Donlan remained in the United Kingdom and began accepting film work.
 After Traveller's Joy (1949), Donlan worked for the director Val Guest as the female lead in several films including Miss Pilgrim's Progress (1949) with Michael Rennie, The Body Said No!
-(1950), with Michael Rennie; Mister Drake's Duck (1951), with Douglas Fairbanks, Jr., and Penny Princess (1952) in the title role co-starring with Dirk Bogarde.
-In 1950 British exhibitors voted her the most promising female newcomer.
+(1950), with Michael Rennie; Mister Drake's Duck (1951), with Douglas Fairbanks Jr., and Penny Princess (1952) in the title role co-starring with Dirk Bogarde.
+In 1950, British exhibitors voted her the most promising female newcomer.

+As well as acting in films Donlan continued her career in theatre during this period.
+Plays that enjoyed notable success were Cage me a Peacock by Noel Langley (1948) and To Dorothy, a Son by Roger MacDougall (1950).

 Donlan married Guest in 1954, after their previous marriages had been dissolved.
 In total, Donlan appeared in eight films directed by her husband.
-The remaining films are They Can't Hang Me (1955), Expresso Bongo (1959) with Laurence Harvey and Cliff Richard, Jigsaw (1962) with Jack Warner, 80,000 Suspects (1963) with Richard Johnson.
-A further stage success came in 1959 in Jack Popplewell's And Suddenly It's Spring opposite Margaret Lockwood.
-Other films she made, with other directors, include Tarzan and the Lost Safari (1957) and Seven Nights in Japan (1976), her last film role.
+The remaining films are They Can't Hang Me (1955), Expresso Bongo (1959) with Laurence Harvey and Cliff Richard, Jigsaw (1962) with Jack Warner, and 80,000 Suspects (1963) with Richard Johnson.

+Further stage success came in 1959 in Jack Popplewell's And Suddenly It's Spring opposite Margaret Lockwood.
+Other films she made, with other directors, include the first colour Tarzan film, Tarzan and the Lost Safari (1957) with Gordon Scott and Seven Nights in Japan (1976); the latter was her last film role.